 I am the author of twelve books—from novels to travelogues to children’s books.
-My current work in progress, Hello Stranger: Stories of Connection in a Divided World will be due out from Granta in the middle of 2021.
+My current work in progress, Hello, Stranger: How to Welcome the World will be due out from Granta in the middle of 2021.

 I love nonfiction that explores hidden corners of the world and of the imagination.